Neck Stability & Lumber Selection

 Bamboo - Is not wood, its grass.
 I'll still probably try it someday.

 Merbau - Great dimensional stability, but not sustainable.
 I do happen to have some (and can currently still get more) if you want a neck that looks like mahogany but with superior stability.
+In the photo below, you can see it next to an African mahogany body.

 Australian Cypress - Generally too knotty for guitar necks.
 I haven't stumbled onto any miraculously clear sources like the Mesquite above.